I STEPPED OUT AND I’M NOT STEPPING BACK IN

 Messy.
 Bold.
 Mulberry-colored and butterfly-stamped.

-It’s another to stand behind it as a coach and say: This is what I know about pain.
+It is another to stand behind it as a coach and say: This is what I know about pain.
 This is what I know about healing.
-And this is how I’ll help you navigate your own.
+And this is how I will help you navigate your own.

-Because I’ve been through the fire, and no, I didn’t come out unburned.
+Because I have been through the fire, and no, I didn’t come out unburned.

 But I came out with insight.
 With tools.
 With a voice I refuse to shrink again.